fusionbox/django-authtools/docs/intro.rst

     database join, which may have an effect on performance.

-However, there are many valid reasons for wanting a User model that you can change things on.
-Django-authuser allows you to that too.
-Django-authuser provides a couple of abstract classes for subclassing.
+However, there are many valid reasons for wanting a User model that you can change things on.  django-authuser allows you to that too.  django-authuser provides a couple of abstract classes for subclassing.

-    :class:`authuser.models.AbstractEmailUser`
+.. class:: authuser.models.AbstractEmailUser

-      A no-frills email as username model.
+    A no-frills email as username model that satisifes the User contract and the permissions API needed for the Admin site.

-    :class:`authuser.models.AbstractNamedUser`
+.. class:: authuser.models.AbstractNamedUser

-      Adds a name field.
+    A subclass of :class:`~authuser.models.AbstractEmailUser` that adds a name field.

 If want to make your custom User model, you can use one of these base classes.